equinor/dcd/README.md

 The application is split between the [frontend app](#frontend) hosted in Fusion, and the [backend app](#backend) hosted in Radix.
 Authentication is based on [RBAC](https://learn.microsoft.com/en-us/azure/role-based-access-control/overview), where we have different app registrations for preproduction and production with are consented to access Fusion Preprod or Fusion Prod.

-### Services used in the application

 ### Security

 Snyk surveillance has been added to the project for continuous monitoring of the code and its dependency.

 ### Azure App Config

 Azure App Configuration provides a service to centrally manage application settings and feature flags.
 It allows us to change configuration directly in Azure for all environments.
 Combined with Azure Key Vault it also combines a secure place to store secrets and connection strings.

 ### Omnia Radix

-Omnia Radix is a Equinor PaaS (Platform as a Service) based on Kubernetes to build and run docker containers.
+[Omnia Radix](https://console.radix.equinor.com/applications/dcd) is a Equinor PaaS (Platform as a Service) based on AKS to build and run docker containers.
+You can either make Radix build your container directly, or pull the container from a container registry.
+For DCD the image is built in [Azure Devops](#azuredevops), and pushed to [Azure Container Registry](#azure-container-registry).
+Radix pulls the image corresponding to release stage.

-Configuration of the required infrastructure is placed in a radixconfig.yml, which defines how your app should be hosted.
+Configuration of the required infrastructure is placed in a radixconfig.yml, which defines the different components and environments which are created.
+Runtime variables and secrets are also defined in radixconfig.yml.
+The DCD config is placed in a separate [git repo](https://github.com/equinor/dcd-radix-conf).

+### Azure Container Registry

 ## Frontend